-Matariki celeberations were popular before the arrival of the Europeans in New Zealand and they continued into the 1900s.
-Gradually they dwindled, with one of the last traditional festivals recorded in the 1940s.
+Popular before the arrival of Europeans in New Zealand, Matariki celebrations continued into the 1900s before gradually dwindling with the last traditional festivals recorded in the 1940s.

-At the beginning of the 21st century Matariki celebrations were revived and have become a special time of the year to respect the land we live on, celebrate the unique place we live in and continue to share and grow with each other.
+At the beginning of the 21st century Matariki celebrations were revived and have become a special time of the year to celebrate the unique place we live in, respect the land we live on, and share and grow with each other.